 Onward! essays are peer-reviewed in a single-blind manner.
 Accepted essays will appear in the Onward!
 Proceedings in the ACM Digital Library.
 Submissions will be judged on the potential impact of the ideas and the quality of the presentation.

-The Onward!
-Essays track follows a two-phase review process.
-This enables us to welcome contributions that contain promising material and have the potential to meet the conference’s standards, but which may fall short of this in their initial form.
-At the end of the first round, all essays will be either accepted normally, subject to major revisions, or rejected outright.
-The authors of essays in the second category will get around one month to complete the requested revisions, at which point the original reviewers will decide on final acceptance or rejection.
+This year, the Onward!
+Essays track follows a single phase review process.
+At the notification stage, all essays will be either (1) accepted normally, (2) subject to shepherding, or (3) rejected outright.
+The authors of essays in the second category will get around one month to complete the requested revisions in consultation with their shepherd, after which the shepherd will make a recommendation on final acceptance or rejection.
 As usual, essays in the first category will also receive feedback from the reviewers, and the corresponding authors will be required to take that feedback into account for the final submission.

-The second phase will only be used to elevate promising work to the conference’s standard, not to require additional work on essays already deemed up-to-standard.
+The shepherding process will only be used to elevate promising work to the conference’s standard, not to require additional work on essays already deemed up-to-standard.

 Essays should use the ACM SIGPLAN Conference